 Once the nominal variables have been changed to ordinal, select "high_school" as the dependent variable and "inc_greater_than_ave" as the factor, then click "OK."
 The following output will appear in the Output Viewer:

-To obtain a linear regression select "Analyze"->"Regression"->"Linear" from the menu, calling up the dialogue box shown below:
+To obtain a linear regression select "Analyze"->"Regression"->"Linear" from the menu, calling up the dialog box shown below:

 The output of this most basic case produces a summary chart showing R, R-square, and the Standard error of the prediction; an ANOVA chart; and a chart providing statistics on model coefficients: